 Where can I learn more about the new app?

 You can find more information on our Project Operations product page.
 For an exclusive preview, join us for our online event on 3 June, 2020 where chief developers Gurkan Salk and Rupa Mantravadi will showcase the app and answer your questions.

-The public preview for Dynamics 365 Project Operations will start in June 2020.
+The public preview for Dynamics 365 Project Operations started in June 2020.

 What will the licensing for Dynamics 365 Project Operations look like?

 The current PSA license will be sunset upon the release of Project Operations.
 Current PSA customers are locked into the licensing agreement they have today.

 Customers with active usage of PSA will automatically have Project Operations added to their licenses from April 2021.

 What will happen to Microsoft Project?

 Microsoft Project will continue to be available as a standalone app.

 Of course we will keep you up-to-date about any news regarding the transition from Project Service Automation to Project Operations.
 Make sure to follow us on LinkedIn to not miss the latest developments.